Your Ultimate Guide to Treating Fine Lines and Wrinkles

 Contrary to the name, laugh lines aren’t likely to develop solely from a lifetime of laughter.

 Laugh lines are two nasolabial folds, or creases, that stretch between your nose and the corners of your mouth.
 They tend to come from losing subcutaneous fat as you age.
 This causes your skin to sag and creases to develop.

 Forehead lines are those horizontal lines that crease your forehead.
 They’re typically caused by raising your eyebrows repeatedly.

-You might be wondering, “How deep will my forehead lines get?”
+You might wonder, “How deep will my forehead lines get?”

 That depends on your genetics and your lifestyle.
-People who choose not to wear sunscreen, for example, will tend to develop deeper-set forehead lines.
+For example, people who choose not to wear sunscreen will tend to develop deeper-set forehead lines.

 How to Treat Fine Lines and Wrinkles At Home

 Guess what?
 You don’t have to suffer from fine lines and wrinkles forever!

 Deep-set wrinkles are unlikely to disappear entirely, but you can diminish their appearance with the right products.
 Here’s how we recommend treating wrinkles.

 Retinoids (like the Vibrant Retinol Complex) are the best tools for reducing fine lines and wrinkles.
 This vitamin A derivative stimulates the cells to turn over more quickly and boosts collagen production.